bahgaat/worldGenerationGame/ReadMe.md

 ![](images/image3.PNG)

-Then a description of how to win the round will be displayed to you, and then the game will start.
+After pressing s, a description of how to win the round will be displayed to you and then the game will start.

 ![](images/image5.PNG)